 Trying to select the right air filter for your Columbus home can be a daunting experience.
-What’s the best one?
-Does the price reflect the quality?
+Which brand is best?
+Should you just get the cheapest?
 These are just a few of the questions that make purchasing air filters for your home mind-boggling.
-Let Service Experts Heating & Air Conditioning try to help you de-mystify the air filter dilemma.
+Let Service Experts Heating & Air Conditioning crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s a tried and true way to determine how efficient your current filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Hold the filter horizontally, then taking standard table salt, start pouring the salt through the filter and see the amount comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust pass through as well.
-You should probably upgrade your filter to higher quality filter that is more efficient.
+Here’s a tried and true way to tell how efficient your existing filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Set the filter horizontally, then taking standard table salt, start pouring the salt through the filter then see how much comes out the other side.
+If some or all the salt falls through the filter, then you know that the filter will let dust pass through as well.
+You might want to upgrade your filter to higher quality filter that is more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.